 Living Safely at Home

 For most of us, our home is our castle.
-It's where we feel safe and secure in familiar surroundings.
-Many people express a desire to remain in their own home for as long as possible.
+We feel safe and secure in familiar surroundings and want to remain in our own home for as long as possible.

-A loved one with increasing care needs may be able to continue living safely at home if the correct supports are available and put into place.
-This can be one of the toughest situations a caregiver and their loved one will navigate, especially if the person requiring more care decides they do not want or do not need any of these supports or services.
-However, in the submenu options for this section on the right, there are tools, tips, and resources to help you keep a step ahead of your loved one's needs, allowing them to remain at home safely and independently.
+A loved one with increasing care needs might be able to keep on living safely at home if the correct supports are put in place.
+This can be one of the toughest situations a caregiver and their loved one will face.
+This is especially true if your care recipient decides they don’t want any of the services that are available.
+However, in the menu options for this section on the right, there are tools, tips, and resources to help you keep a step ahead of your loved one's needs, allowing them to remain at home safely and independently.

 For help starting difficult conversations with your loved one and family about introducing supports at home, see the Caregiver Tips section below.

-Our Where to Begin guide is a helpful tool in assessing your situation to see where additional supports may be needed.
+Our Where to Begin guide can help you decide where additional supports may be needed.
 We suggest you familiarize yourself with the 6-page guide first and then review it with your care recipient.
 Going through it together is a great way to get the conversation started, and once you get it started, keep coming back to it so the lines of communication remain open.